 and the $\varphi(q)$ is defined via

 where $p,p'$ labels the minimal model $M(p'/p)$.
 Moreover, $r,s$ labels the highest weight state $\ket{h_{r,s}}$.
 The central charge $c$ is given as follows,

 and the scaling dimension is given by

-The degeneracy of the Kac matrix for $c=1/2$ at the first few levels is summarized at \tabref{tab:degeneracy_chiral}.
-By collecting the tensor product of left and right-hand states by the total conformal dimension, we reached \tabref{tab:CFT_degeneracy}.
+The degeneracy of the Kac matrix for $c=1/2$ at the first few levels is summarized in \tabref{tab:degeneracy_chiral}.
+By collecting the tensor product of the left and right states by the total conformal dimension, we reached \tabref{tab:CFT_degeneracy}.